BA, English/Anthropology, Wesleyan University

-I am currently developing my first book manuscript, Bootstrappers, Bullies, and Broadcasters: The Paradox of Empowerment and Digital Youth Media Production, which combines participatory action research with LGBTQ youth media makers in San Diego along with textual analysis of youth-produced videos to examine how LGBTQ youth media producers negotiate the structural conditions of funding and publicity and incorporate digital self-representations into practices of identity management.
+I am currently developing my first book manuscript, Bootstrappers, Bullies, and Broadcasters: LGBTQ Youth and The Paradox of Digital Media Empowerment, which combines participatory action research with LGBTQ youth media makers in San Diego along with textual analysis of youth-produced videos to examine how LGBTQ youth media producers negotiate the structural conditions of funding and publicity and incorporate digital self-representations into practices of identity management.
 This research emerges out of my involvement with teen video producers in two programs that I have directed: Girls Empowered to Make Movies (sponsored by The Girl Scouts of America) and Changing Reels, a media workshop for San Diego LGBTQ youth.

-In 2015-2016 I will be collaborating with medical anthropologist Nora Kenworthy on a project that is funded by the Simpson Center for the Humanities, called Producing a Worthy Illness: The Visual, Moral, and Financial Economies of Crowdfunding for Health Crises.
-This project brings health studies and the digital humanities into closer conversation in an innovative, interdisciplinary, multi-staged research study that investigates how patients and families engage with participatory media in order to solicit new forms of care and support.
+My latest research is a collaboration with medical anthropologist Nora Kenworthy on a project that is funded by the Simpson Center for the Humanities, called Producing a Worthy Illness: The Visual, Moral, and Financial Economies of Crowdfunding for Health Crises.
+This research brings health studies, visual culture studies, and the digital humanities into closer conversation in an innovative, interdisciplinary, multi-staged research study that investigates how patients and families engage with participatory media in order to solicit new forms of care and support.

-Bootstrappers, Bullies, and Broadcasters: The Paradox of Empowerment and Youth Digital Media Production.
+Bootstrappers, Bullies, and Broadcasters: LGBTQ Youth and The Paradox of Digital Media Empowerment.
 In progress.

 “Producing Knowledge in the Media Studies Classroom: Working with Wikis.”
-Cinema Journal Teaching Dossier.
-Forthcoming 2016.
+Cinema Journal Teaching Dossier, Vol (3)3, 2016.

 “’This is About Way More than Bullies’: User-generated Video, Narrative Multiplicity, and LGBTQ Youth Identity.”
 Documenting Gendered Violence: Representations, Collaborations, and Movements.
 Heather McIntosh and Lisa Cuklanz, eds.
 Bloomsbury Academic, 2015.

 “Shooting for Profit: The Monetary Logic of the YouTube Home Movie.”
-In Laura Rascaroli, Gwenda Young and Barry Monahan, eds.
 Amateur Filmmaking: The Home Movie, the Archive, the Web.
+Laura Rascaroli, Gwenda Young and Barry Monahan, eds.
 Bloomsbury Academic, 2013.